SOC 2

 How do I reduce SOC 2 cost without compromising quality?

-Three scope decisions reduce cost by 20-30%: start with Security-only Trust Service Criteria, exclude non-production environments from the system boundary, and define the system description narrowly to include only systems processing customer data.
+Three scope decisions reduce cost by 20-30% in practitioner experience: start with Security-only Trust Services Category, exclude non-production environments from the system boundary, and define the system description narrowly to include only systems processing customer data.
 These decisions reduce fieldwork hours and evidence requirements without affecting report credibility or enterprise buyer acceptance.